 A Montessori Learning Program is an alternate, quality education provision.
-Approximately 180 students have their educational needs met in this multi-age environment.
-This program is highly personalized with an emphasis on deep, 'hands on' learning through the specific and purposeful use of materials and curriculum offerings.
+Approximately 200 students have their educational needs met in this multi-age environment.
+This program is highly personalised with an emphasis on deep, 'hands on' learning through the specific and purposeful use of materials and curriculum offerings.
 Similar aspirations are evident in our Mainstream program.

 A cultural program to embed indigenous perspectives and acknowledge the diversity in our school community is enacted.
-Special events include Harmony Day, Sorry Day, Artist in Residence Programs and NAIDOC week;
+Special events include Harmony Day, Sorry Days and NAIDOC week;